SatoriCyber/terraform-provider-satori/docs/resources/request_access_rule.md

   }

   approvers {
-    type = "MANAGER"

-    // The MANAGER approver type does not manage ID vs Satori internal ID
+    // The MANAGER approver type should not have `id` field set for it. type = "MANAGER"
-    // This is a placeholder as part of the schema required ID field
-    // Recommended: "" or "manager"
-    id   = "irrelevant value"
   }
 }